 The sales price of $120 million means it may have been sold short because property records indicated that the house was carrying at least $124 million in mortgage debt.

-Of course, the owner may have paid the mortgage down some since those numbers were reported, or simply brought in cash to make the deal happen.
+Of course, the owner may have paid the mortgage early since those numbers were reported, or simply brought in cash to make the deal happen.

 It Is Located 40 Feet Above Mean High Water